-Visiting Mammoth Cave National Park in Kentucky also means visiting the longest known cave system in the world.
-Mammoth Cave has over 400 miles (640 km) of explored passageways and is one of the oldest tour attractions in North America.
-The Cave is huge and beautiful to visit, but still there’s a lot we don’t know about the Kentucky giant.
+Visiting Mammoth Cave National Park in Kentucky means visiting the longest known cave system in the world.
+Mammoth Cave has over 400 miles of explored passageways and is one of the oldest tour attractions in North America.
+The cave is huge and beautiful to visit, but still there’s a lot we don’t know about the Kentucky giant.

 - About Mammoth Cave